 This legislative framework places a legal requirement on energy retailer companies to meet an annual greenhouse gas emissions reduction target by surrendering Victorian Energy Efficiency Certificates.

-On 25 August 2015, the Victorian Government announced that the targets for 2016-2020 are:
+The Victorian Government announced that the targets for 2016-2025 are:

 Amount of Victorian Energy Efficiency Certificates (VEECs)

 Targets tonnes CO2 -e

 *2021 target will be given effect through greenhouse gas reduction rates.